craigerskine/pxl.media/content/games/the-wild-at-heart.md

 ---
-title: The Wild at Heart
+title: 'The Wild at Heart'
 platform: switch
 genre:
   - action-adventure